LPSCRYPT/dpost-alpha/README.md

 ## Design

-Admin members, or `Captains`, can add additional `Captains`, as well as delete posts and users. `Captains` also have access to all regular user priviledges.
+Admin members, or `Captains`, can add additional `Captains`, as well as delete posts and users. `Captains` also have access to all regular user privileges.

 User members, or `Crewmates`, can create new posts and register more `Crewmates`. `Crewmates` curate posts by adding 'mood' to them, which is akin to upvoting.
 On the front end, upvoting is referred to as adding `Grog`.